kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 - Keep components small and focused on one responsibility.
 - Prefer constructor injection and explicit module boundaries.
 - Use tags only when multiple implementations really need to coexist.
-- Keep optional dependencies explicit with nullable types or `@Nullable`.
+- Keep optional dependencies explicit with nullable types or JSpecify `@Nullable`.
-- Use `ValueOf<T>` when you need controlled component refresh behavior.
+- Use `ValueOf<T>` when you need controlled component refresh behavior, and call `get()` at use time instead of caching the value.
+- Enable the Kora processor in every Gradle module that declares `@KoraApp`, `@KoraSubmodule`, `@ConfigMapper`, or `@ConfigSource` — the processor only sees the module it runs in.
+- Put reusable defaults behind `@DefaultComponent` so applications can override them without forking the library.

 ## Summary { #summary }